Code-Institute-Submissions/rb-cues/README.md

 - If the user is logged in it shows the basic menu with 'My Profile/Logout' and shopping cart.
 - If the user is logged in and a superuser it shows the basic menu with 'Admin Section/Add Product/ My Profile/Logout' and shopping cart.

+Contact Page
+- Through the navbar, under the my account dropdown manu, and on several locations on the site there is a link to the contact page.
+Where a site user is able to send a message to the store owner.

 The 4 submenu items are links to the shop.
 They are clickable and lead to:
 All Products
 - By Price; shows all products in the shop sorted by price low to high.